Scans Reveal Archangel Michael Tattoo on Mummy's Thigh

 The 1,300-year-old female mummy was different from the others in that her remains were found in Sudan and she had been naturally-preserved by the hot and arid environment.
 Her tattoo represents the symbol of the Archangel Michael, who features in both the Old and New Testaments, and who was the Patron Saint of medieval Sudan.

 “The tattoo on her right inner thigh represents a monogram that spells Michael in ancient Greek,” said Dr Antoine.
 “We have found other examples of the monogram, but never in the form of a tattoo.”

-Featured image: CT scan 3D visualisation of the mummified remains of a Sudanese woman.
-Photo credit: Trustees of the British Museum
+Top Image: CT scan 3D visualization of the mummified remains of a Sudanese woman, including her Archangel Michael tattoo.
+Source: Trustees of the British Museum